Association of American Editorial Cartoonists: Publications and programs

 The AAEC follows the publishing industry and member artists through news updates at its web site EditorialCartoonists.com, and in its annual magazine, the Notebook.
 The AAEC site also offers dozens of new editorial cartoons each day.

 The AAEC also sponsors a Cartoons for the Classroom program designed to aid educators at all levels in teaching history, economics, social studies and current events.

 History

-In 2007, the AAEC met over the 4th of July weekend in Washington D.C. to celebrate its 50th Anniversary.
+In 2007, the AAEC met over the 4th of July weekend in Washington D.C. to celebrate its 50th anniversary.

 In 2008, AAEC joined over 60 other art licensing businesses (including the Artists Rights Society, Society of Children's Book Writers and Illustrators, the Stock Artists Alliance, Illustrator's Partnership of America and the Advertising Photographers of America, among others) in opposing both The Orphan Works Act of 2008 and The Shawn Bentley Orphan Works Act of 2008.
 Known collectively as "Artists United Against the U.S. Orphan Works Acts," the diverse organizations joined forces to oppose the bills, which the groups believe "permits, and even encourages, wide-scale infringements while depriving creators of protections currently available under the Copyright Act."

+In 2022, in response to the Pulitzer Prize committee replacing the Pulitzer Prize for Editorial Cartooning with the revamped category the Pulitzer Prize for Illustrated Reporting and Commentary, the AAEC "issued a statement calling for the Pulitzer board to reinstate Editorial Cartooning as its own category while also recognizing Illustrated Reporting as a separate form."
+They wrote: